restarone/comfortable-mexican-sofa-docs/Using-Fields.md

   This field includes the label (meta_description) and the type of content (string).

-3. Inside of a page, you will now see see a text input that you can fill in with your string content.
+3. Inside of a page using the above layout, you will now see see a text input that you can fill in with your string content.